-I've been making cheesecakes for over forty years and learned a few tips along the way and want to share this simple 6-inch cheesecake recipe.
+I've been making cheesecakes for over forty years and learned a few tips along the way and want to share this simple blackberry 6-inch cheesecake recipe.
 The size is perfect for two or three servings.
 If you think cheesecake is hard, it's really not!
-There are so many easy recipes and anyone should be able to find one that fits their cooking comfort level.
+There are so many easy recipes and anyone should be able to find one that fits their baking comfort level.

 Cheesecake is probably my favorite dessert and making a smaller 6-inch cheesecake is perfect for the smaller household that doesn't want to have this yummy dessert sitting in the fridge, tempting you to nibble.

 About the ingredients and substations for the cheesecake filling